-The level of Covid-19 among children reflects cases in the community, not whether schools were open - Local News 8
+The level of COVID-19 among children reflects cases in the community, not whether schools were open - Local News 8

 The new CDC school reopening guidelines recommend learning modes based on thresholds that reflect measures of community transmission — new cases reported per 100,000 people and test positivity rate in the past seven days — not just among children.

-The CDC has also said that Covid-19 cases are likely underestimated among young people, and most pediatric infections may be asymptomatic.
+The CDC has also said COVID-19 cases are likely underestimated among young people, and most pediatric infections may be asymptomatic.

 Comments